vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 You can put a `logo.png` file in the root directory of the folder that will be published on npm.
 It will be displayed in several places:
  - When searching for a plugin to install
  - In the installed plugin list
+ - In the configurations list (by default)
+ - In the tasks list for augmented tasks (by default)

 ![Plugins](/plugins.png)